 We believe in fostering a safe and diverse workplace where all employees are empowered to thrive.
 We are building a more inclusive, high-performing culture where all employees feel safe, valued, and supported to do their best work.

-Building a winning team and culture is the first pillar of our business strategy because we understand that we are only as strong as our people.
+Building a winning team and culture continues to be the first pillar of our business strategy because we understand that we are only as strong as our people.
+We’re prioritizing the development of our people so that we and they can reach our full growth potential.

 We’ve evolved our leadership team, improved our business fundamentals, and demonstrated a renewed spirit of creativity and competitiveness.

-In late 2021, Diane Johnson May joined Campbell as our new Chief Human Resources Officer and leads our work to build a winning team and culture.
-Camille Pierce, our Chief Culture Officer, oversees our I&D work and leads our talent team.
+Diane Johnson May is our Chief Human Resources Officer and leads a team of dedicated professionals to build a winning team and culture.
+Camille Pierce, our Chief Culture Officer, oversees our I&D work.

 Meet Diane Johnson May: Our New Chief Human Resources Officer